johntalton/st25dv/README.md

 ### Wrapper class

-Using the same example as above while utalizing teh wrapper `ST25DV` class
+Using the same example as above while utilizing teh wrapper `ST25DV` class

 ```javascript
 const bus = /* again, some I2CBus, such as the MCP2221  */